aidam38/roamsr/README.md

 ## TODO

 - Think about which (mobile) browsers we want to support, need to change parcel config/browserlist to support polyfilling (async/await needs polyfills for older browsers)
+- How to enable API access for dev-work but not for prod version?